Contributed By Haiwen & Partners

 Generally speaking, all advertising claims must be truthful, objective and provable.
 The law does not stipulate a specific standard for comparative advertising claims.
 However, the non-disparaging requirement discussed in 3.1 General Requirements is closely related to comparative advertising.

 There is a general understanding that has developed regarding comparative advertising claims.
 First, the products or services being compared must be comparable in nature.
 A comparison between products of a different nature to distinguish the advertiser’s own product/service may be misleading to consumers and disparaging to the product/service with which it is being compared.
-For instance, natural mineral water and deionised water were viewed as different types of product that lack comparability by the Guangzhou AIC, and an administrative fine was levied on the advertiser who compared the PH value of these two types of drinkable bottled water.
-Second, comparative advertising should be objective and fair.
 An advertisement is not required to disclose the disadvantages of the subject product or service.
-However, in the case of comparative advertising, if the advertiser excessively emphasises the disadvantages of the compared product, while remaining silent about the disadvantage of its own product, such claims may mislead the consumer to believe that the product being advertised has no disadvantages.
+However, in the case of comparative advertising, if the advertiser excessively emphasises the disadvantages of the compared product, while remaining silent about the disadvantages of its own product, such claims may mislead the consumer to believe that the product being advertised has no disadvantages.
 In such case, a comparative advertisement lacking complete information may be viewed as a false advertisement.

 An advertiser may challenge claims made by a competitor based on different causes of action, including false advertising.
 If the advertiser exaggerates its own products and disparages the competing products, or publishes false advertisements which contain non-truthful information, the advertiser may be found to have conducted false advertising and commercial disparagement, and consequently be subject to administrative sanction for violating the Advertising Law and/or the Unfair Competition law.
 The penalties range from fines, cessation of the illegal act, elimination of effects and revocation of the Business Licence (Article 55, the Advertising Law and Article 20, Anti-Unfair Competition Law).